 Multiple transmissions of the same TB in a bundle (e.g. MAC schedules packets in a bundle with pdsch-AggregationFactor > 1 in downlink and pusch-AggregationFactor > 1 in the uplink) according to NR Rel.15 are possible and might be useful to lower the residual BLER, particularly in case HARQ feedback is disabled.
 Soft combining of multiple transmissions according to NR Rel.15 is supported in the receiver.
 Multiple transmissions of the same TB (e.g. MAC schedules the same TB on the same HARQ process without the NDI being toggled) are possible and might also be useful to lower the residual BLER, particularly in case HARQ feedback is disabled.
 For the uplink this behaviour can be realised within the Rel.15 specification, minor changes on the UE procedure might be needed for the downlink transmission.
 Soft combining of multiple transmissions of the same TB by the MAC scheduler (e.g. MAC schedules the same TB on the same HARQ process without the NDI being toggled) according to NR Rel.15 is supported in the receiver.

+If the feedback is disabled for a selective number (i.e. not all) of HARQ processes, the configuration parameters for different HARQ processes may need to be different.

+7.2.1.5 Uplink scheduling

+7.2.1.5.1 Assignment of uplink resources

+Problem Statement

+The typical procedure when data arrives in the buffer is to trigger a Buffer Status Report and if the UE does not have any uplink resources for transmitting the BSR, the UE will go on to do a Scheduling Request to ask for resources.
+Since the scheduling request is only an indication telling the network that the UE requires scheduling, the network will not know the full extent of the resources required to schedule the UE, thus first the network may typically schedule the UE with a grant large enough to send a BSR so that the network may schedule the UE more accordingly as seen in Figure 7.2.1.5-X.